noahgh221/rlts-help-desk/README.md

 - A customized drop-down menu in the Google Sheet provides options to:
   - assign a ticket (send email) to a ticket responder including ticket info
   - send a status email to a ticket submitters with updates on ticket status
-  - push ticket metadata to a linked knowledgebase (this feature is currently not in use at Duke)

 ![Screenshot of custom drop-down](/ticket_screenshot.png "Screenshot of custom drop-down menu")